smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 # General

 ## Quick Text Box Dismissal
-Be holding ENTER by the time a dismissable text box appears to immediately dismiss it.
+Hold ENTER by the time a dismissable text box appears to immediately dismiss it.

 ## Leverage Lenient Interaction Distances
 Different interactions require different distances to be executed, some of which are very lenient.
 Use these to your advantage.